AlcaDesign/anti-art-bot/README.md

 - **`TIMEOUT_SECONDS`**:
 	Number of seconds to use in the timeout.
 Used if `MOD_ACTION` is `timeout`.

+- **`SAFE_LEVEL`**:
+	Lowest level of safety as a filter.
+Moderators and broadcaster are always ignored.
+One of `vip`, `subscriber`, `moderator` (lowest to highest).
+	Defaults to `subscriber`.
+If you choose `subscriber` then VIPs will still be moderated by this bot.
+If you choose `moderator` then VIPs and subscribers will still be moderated by this bot.

 ### .env file

 A `.env` file can automatically be loaded by using `npm start`.
 You can copy the